zhujingyang520/vlsi_project/README.md

 hierarchies and memory MACROs.
 I update a sampled script named `top.tcl` under directory `divider/layout/top.tcl`.
 It should be noted that in order to make the script work, you should modify the library path accordingly in `top.tcl` and `mmc2.view`.
+Particulaly, you should modify directory of the synthesised netlist, or move your netlist to exsiting folder mentioned in the script.
 Similarly, to run the script-based P&R, two handy shell scripts, `run` and `clean` are provided.
 More specifically, to run the P&R of the divider, you can type the following command in the terminal: